fablabbcn/mdef-docs/docs/2023-24/year-1/t1/agriculture-zero/index.md

 !!! info ""

-    :fontawesome-solid-circle-info:{ .icon-padding } **Grading criteria will be defined by faculty during the module.**
+    :fontawesome-solid-circle-info:{ .icon-padding-right } **Grading criteria will be defined by faculty during the module.**

 !!! ects "European Credit Transfer and Accumulation System (ECTS)"